This year is the third year that I’m riding in the Great Cycle Challenge Canada to honour my mom, Marilyn Violet Arial.

 Making a new Tour de L’ile Memory

-During the first week of this challenge last year, I spent a lot of time remembering the last month of my mom’s life.
+During the first challenge, I spent a lot of time remembering the last month of my mom’s life.

 Unfortunately, her death and cycling link closely in my mind because I heard about her final hospitalization as I participated in the Tour de L’Ile.
 Had to cut the day short in order to ride home and drive to the hospital in Ontario.